 Uber Eats Sri Lanka deployed a phygital growth strategy to drive user acquisition and brand recall in newly expanded geographies blending on-ground activations, eco-conscious marketing innovations, and data-driven campaign iterations across Colombo, Galle, Kalutara, and Beruwala.

-The solution: Required building demand from the ground up educating, engaging, and converting consumers through memorable, in-person touchpoints paired with digital incentives.
+Required building demand from the ground up educating, engaging, and converting consumers through memorable, in-person touchpoints paired with digital incentives.

 Rather than generic paper flyer distribution, the team pioneered eco-friendly seed-embedded flyers — biodegradable cards containing chili and tomato seeds.
 Distributed with promo codes offering Rs.
 400 off on first orders, the flyers served a dual purpose: acquisition tool and persistent brand reminder as the plant grew.